Golden Iris

 History - construction and ownership

 In 1977, the 1000-passenger ship Cunard Conquest was renamed "Cunard Princess".
 In 1995, the vessel was sold to StarLauro Cruises (now MSC Cruises).
-In the period 1995-2006, it was named "MS Rhapsody", with shipowner Gramerco International Corporation.
-The last shipowner (Mano Maritime) acquired it in 2009 via Mint Marine Ltd.
+Between 1995-2006, she was named "MS Rhapsody", under the ownership of Gramerco International Corporation.
+The last shipowner, Mano Maritime, acquired her in 2009 via Mint Marine Ltd.

 Golden Iris was retired in 2018 and put up for sale.
-After being laid up for four years in Greece, the liner was sold for scrap metal in 2022.
-On July 11, 2022, the 45-year-old vessel (renamed GOLD CLUB) arrived at Turkey's Aliaga Ship Breaking Yard, soon to be beached for dismantling.
-GOLD CLUB's AIS transmitted for the last time on November 27, 2021 (at 7:09 UTC) showing the ship docked to the south of Port Chalkis/Chalkida.
+After being laid up for four years in Greece, the liner was sold for scrap in 2022.
+On July 11, 2022, the 45-year-old vessel (renamed GOLD CLUB) arrived at Turkey's Aliaga Ship Breaking Yard, where she was beached for dismantling.
+GOLD CLUB's AIS transmitted for the last time on November 27, 2021 (at 7:09 UTC), showing the ship docked south of Port Chalkis/Chalkida.

 Golden Iris cruise ship

 An interesting fact is that this ship was originally one of two vessels ordered by the USA-based Overseas National Airways.
-Hugh Hefner (1926-2017, American magazine publisher, the founder of Playboy magazine) was involved in the ship design process, envisioning these vessels as "floating Playboy Clubs".
+Hugh Hefner (1926-2017, American magazine publisher and founder of Playboy magazine) was involved in the design process, envisioning these ships as "floating Playboy Clubs".

 Golden Iris cruise ship

-After the construction in Denmark was completed, Cunard Line transferred Cunard Conquest (hull/BWSC yard number 859) to a shipyard in Italy for outfitting.
-Cunard Princess entered service in 1977 with a roundtrip maiden voyage from NYC (New York USA) to Bermuda.
-Later, the ship's deployment expanded to Alaska, Florida, and the Mexican Riviera.
-The liner was briefly chartered to the Italian shipping company Lauro (now MSC Group) for Mediterranean voyages.
-In 1990-91, Cunard Princess was chartered by the US government to serve as a recreation center in the Persian Gulf.
+After construction in Denmark, Cunard Line transferred Cunard Conquest (hull/BWSC yard number 859) to a shipyard in Italy for outfitting.
+Cunard Princess entered service in 1977 with a roundtrip maiden voyage from NYC (New York, USA) to Bermuda.
+Later, her deployment expanded to Alaska, Florida, and the Mexican Riviera.
+She was briefly chartered to the Italian shipping company Lauro (now MSC Group) for Mediterranean voyages.
+In 1990-91, Cunard Princess was chartered by the US government as a recreation center in the Persian Gulf.

 Decks and Cabins

-Golden Iris staterooms (400 total) are both outside and inside, including 38x Suites.
-All accommodations are without step-out balconies.
-All staterooms provide complimentary/as standard amenities 1x Queen-size bed (or 2x single beds), living area (mirrored vanity table with chair, full-length closets /wardrobes with drawers), en-suite bathroom (WC-toilet, shower with curtain, toiletries/soap and shampoo dispensers), TV, mini-bar (refrigerator), direct-dial phone, electronic safe box (chargeable), hairdryer, individual air-conditioning.
+Golden Iris staterooms (400 total) included both outside and inside cabins, among them 38 Suites.
+None featured step-out balconies.
+All staterooms offered standard amenities: 1x Queen-size bed (or 2x single beds), living area (mirrored vanity table with chair, full-length closets/wardrobes with drawers), en-suite bathroom (WC, shower with curtain, toiletries/soap and shampoo dispensers), TV, mini-bar (refrigerator), direct-dial phone, electronic safe box (chargeable), hairdryer, and individual air-conditioning.

-The boat has 8 decks, of which 7 are passenger-accessible and 6 with cabins.
+The vessel had 8 decks, of which 7 were passenger-accessible and 6 had cabins.

-At the following picture, you can see the ship's deck plan infographic showing all onboard venues and facilities.
+The picture below shows the ship's deck plan infographic with all onboard venues and facilities.

 Golden Iris cruise ship deck plan infographic